cwilharm/ml_feature_configurator/README.md

 # 📊 ML Finance Feature Generator

-A comprehensive Streamlit tool for transforming OHLC data into ML-ready feature sets with full control over feature selection, scaling, and parameters.
+A comprehensive Streamlit tool for transforming OHLC data into ML-ready feature sets with full control over feature selection, scaling and parameters.

 Find a demo on https://ml-feature-generator.streamlit.app/